Would you be driving a Volvo around a Formula One track?

 Buying a horse?

 First, write down a profile of the rider.
-If this is your child let them write it down then let someone else check it (their instructor, you as the parent or another horsey friend)
+If this is for you or someone else, write it down then let someone else check it (the instructor or another horsey friend)

 - The goals the rider wants to achieve